-A rise in fly-tipping cases, as well as active drug suppliers affecting the quality of life for local residents, brought to light the urgent need for new systems to be put in place to monitor crime hotspots.
+A rise in fly-tipping cases and active drug suppliers affecting residents' quality of life brought to light the urgent need for BCP Council to invest in new CCTV systems to monitor crime hotspots.

 WCCTV’s 4G IR Speed Dome is a Redeployable CCTV system specifically designed to deliver live and recorded high definition images via

 As a truly all-in-one surveillance system, it combines an infrared PTZ camera, local recording capacity (up to 4TB) and wireless transmission technology into a single, lightweight unit.